scala/docs.scala-lang/_sips/sips/2022-02-25-pattern-matching-with-named-fields.md

 Pro:

 * with shapeless records we have a good understanding what we are doing, however we need to tweak the encoding a bit
-* with some helper definitions the usage would be quite short
+* with some helper definitions the usage could be quite short
 * reuse possible

 Con: